elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

-### What are property attributes/flags in relation to Objects in JavaScript that allow special access to an object?
+### What are property attributes/flags that allow special access to an object?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In JavaScript, Objects have three special properties called attributes or flags.
+  <div><strong>Interview Response:</strong> In JavaScript, Objects have three unique properties called attributes or flags.
 The object property attributes/flags include writeable, enumerable, and configurable flags.
-All three special attributes are Boolean in nature requiring a setting of true or false.</div><br />
+All three unique attributes are Boolean types requiring a setting to be true or false.</div><br />
-  <div><strong>Technical Response:</strong> In JavaScript, Objects have three special properties called attributes or flags.
+  <div><strong>Technical Response:</strong> In JavaScript, Objects have three unique properties called attributes or flags.
 The object property attributes/flags include writeable, enumerable, and configurable flags.
-All three special attributes are Boolean in nature requiring a setting of true or false.
-The writable property attribute if true, the value can be changed, otherwise it is read-only.
-The enumerable object attribute is true if and only if this property shows up during enumeration of the properties on the corresponding object.
-The configurable property flag if true, the property can be deleted and these attributes can be modified, otherwise not.
-All three of these special object attributes are set to false by default (According to the MDN), but when you invoke getOwnPropertyDescriptor it will return true (utterly confusing).
+All three unique attributes are Boolean types requiring a setting to be true or false.
+The writable property attribute, if true, the value can be changed, and otherwise, it is read-only.
+If this property appears during the enumeration of the properties on the related object.
+The enumerable object attribute is true.
+The configurable property flag, if true, the property can be deleted, and these attributes can be modified; otherwise, not.
+All three of these special object attributes are set to false by default (According to the MDN), but when you invoke getOwnPropertyDescriptor it returns true (utterly confusing).
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />